Food Handler Training Requirements in California

 In 2011, California passed Senate Bill No. 303, a law designed to better protect the public from food safety hazards.
 Also known as the California Food Handler Card Law and SB 303, the law outlined new food safety training requirements for workers who prepare, store or handle food.

-Under SB 303, food handlers are required to complete an ANSI-accredited food handler program within 30 days of starting a job in the food service industry.
+Under SB 303, food handlers are required to complete an ANAB-accredited food handler program within 30 days of starting a job in the food service industry.
 This requirement applies to most restaurant positions in California.

 According to California law, a food handler is any food service employee who works with: